Mohamed-Galdi/tawsila/README.md

 - **Home:** The landing page showcasing the vision and features of the Tawsila platform.

-- **Tips:** Enables students to browse and subscribe to specific trips.
+- **Trips:** Enables students to browse and subscribe to specific trips.

 - **About Us:** Information about the project's mission, objectives, and the team behind its development.